Ultimate Oahu Budget Guide: 27 Free Things to Do in Paradise!

 Aloha Tower is one of the most recognized buildings on the island of Oahu, and many people have no idea that it once served as a lighthouse.
 Visiting also gives a front seat view to the departing tourist boats along the pier.

 You may have noted that I said there were 6 lighthouses in Oahu, but only named 5.
 That’s because Aloha Tower once served as the lighthouse for Honolulu Harbor.
-Today the still welcomes those who come by ship to the island, but also serves as student housing and an event venue.
-You can still visit the observation deck for the cities best view over the harbor to the south, and the cityscape to the north.
-(Nashville Waikiki is located in the Tower Marketplace below, and has good happy hour specials, as well as nightly pool and darts tournaments for gift certificate prizes, and free line dancing lessons.)
+Today it still welcomes those who come by ship to the island but also serves as student housing and an event venue.
+You can still visit the observation deck for the city’s best view over the harbor to the south and the cityscape to the north.

 Be wowed by traditional hula dancing.